-- 1. Earn less than a B in three graduate courses; - 2.
-Earn an F in two graduate courses; - Are on academic warning and fail to earn a 3.00 CGPA within the next twelve hours of graduate work; - Earn less than a 2.5 cumulative grade point average; - Students enrolled in the Master of Science in Technical Management degree program, who earn an F in TM 500, Communications and Computer Skills with Quantitative Methods.
+- 1. Students on conditional status who fail to satisfy the conditions of their admission. - Earn less than a B in three graduate courses; - Earn a grade of F in any course worth six hours or more; - Earn an F in two graduate courses; - 5.
+Are on academic warning and fail to earn a 3.00 CGPA within the next twelve hours of graduate work; - Earn less than a 2.5 cumulative grade point average;